aaronstevens/aaronstevens.github.io/01-about.md

 I have a personal interest in computer technology and keep up with current developments.
 I also enjoy building and maintaining all my computer devices at home, keeping them optimized and performing well, and at the same time resolving almost all issues that come up.

-I also have a love for Android devices, rooting and flashing custom ROMs, and as well as optimized kernels as I never like to be restricted from modifying any aspect of it.
+I also have a love for Android devices, rooting and flashing custom ROMs, as well as optimized kernels as I never like to be restricted from modifying any aspect of it.

-At other times I could be watching a favourite TV series (nothing's topped Breaking Bad yet!), playing games, and reading fiction, conspiracy theories, or Christian theology.
+At other times I could be watching a TV series (nothing's topped Breaking Bad yet!), playing video games, and reading fiction, conspiracy theories, or Christian theology.

 ----

 Likes:

-* Movies & TV Series (who doesn't?)
+* Movies & TV Series
 * Computer Gaming
 * System Building / Tweaking / Maintenance
 * All things Android